Family Education Rights and Privacy Act - Frequently Asked Questions

 Where can I find more information about FERPA?

-Family Educational Rights and Privacy Act of 1974, as amended also refered to as The Buckley Ammendment.
+Family Educational Rights and Privacy Act of 1974, as amended also referred to as The Buckley Amendment.

 - Passed in 1974; amended several times since then, predominantly in the 1990's

 - Designed to protect the privacy of education records and to provide information to parent(s)(s)/guardian(s)(s) (primary or secondary education) or to students (higher education)